eutiveumsonho/chiron/README.md

 ## Deployment

+Before deploying this service, make sure you have access to a:
+- SMTP server
+- MongoDB instance

+Take a look at the `.env.example` file to see which environment variables you need to set up.

 This project is deployed using [Vercel](https://vercel.com/).
-You can deploy your own instance using the button below:
+You can deploy your own instance using the button below (feel free to deploy it anywhere else):

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/import/project?template=https://github.com/eutiveumsonho/hitl)